siglens/siglens-docs/docs/installation/docker.md

 ### MacOS

-Please refer to the [offical Docker documentation](https://docs.docker.com/desktop/install/mac-install/) for installing Docker for MacOS.
+Please refer to the [official Docker documentation](https://docs.docker.com/desktop/install/mac-install/) for installing Docker for MacOS.

 It is recommended to download and install Docker using the `Docker.dmg` installer